A Critical Review of Impacts of Greenhouse Gas Emissions on the U.S. Climate: Report

-Reception by Scientists
+Reception by scientists

 The report was broadly condemned by the scientific community.

-An international group of 85 scientists lead by climate scientists Andrew Dessler and Robert Kopp submitted a 434-page rebuttal to the Federal Register entitled Climate Experts' Review of the DOE Climate Working Group Report, criticizing the DOE report for lacking peer review, cherry-picking evidence, misinterpreting citations, and having a predetermined outcome.'
+An international group of 85 scientists led by climate scientists Andrew Dessler and Robert Kopp submitted a 434-page rebuttal to the Federal Register entitled Climate Experts' Review of the DOE Climate Working Group Report, criticizing the DOE report for lacking peer review, cherry-picking evidence, misinterpreting citations, and having a predetermined outcome.'
 The rebuttal was critical of the DOE's selection of authors, saying that they often wrote outside their own expertise, represented a narrow contrarian view not shared by the majority of experts in the field, and that its obvious goal was a means toward a political end.

 A Carbon Brief fact-check documented over 100 false or misleading statements in the report, soliciting the opinions of a "wide range of climate scientists".
 Responses to individual claims made in the report were mainly written by scientists within their area of expertise, often by the author of the work the report had cited.
 The Associated Press emailed nearly all of the lead authors of the research cited in the DOE report, and an additional 139 other experts in climate, health and economics for their views.
 Of the 64 who responded, 53 gave the DOE report negative reviews, 7 gave positive responses and 4 gave no clear position.